ferdsleite/guide-of-beers-responsive-web-app/README.md

 - Browse organized lists of breweries and individual beer styles.
 - Access full style descriptions and see beers offered by each brewery.
-- Utilize a fast and efficient search feature to quickly find specific information.

 Its primary value lies in delivering a clean, accessible, and highly usable interface across **desktop, tablet, and mobile devices**, ensuring a seamless browsing experience for all users.